-Yes, but why?
-The short answer is tenacity and tradition.
-The longer answer begins with a story: Imagine a decree went out today, that you must either change your religion; or choose between execution and exile.
-On 31 March 1492, the Jewish population of Spain was given until 31 July to make that decision in a ruling called the Alhambra Decree or the Edict of Expulsion.
+The Sephardic story begins with a decree.
+Imagine the government decides you must change your religion, go into exile, or be executed.
+On 31 March 1492, the Jewish population of Spain was given until 31 July to make that decision in the Alhambra Decree or the Edict of Expulsion.
+That’s only four months!
 They were only allowed to take what they could carry, although money and gold were not allowed to leave the country.
 Most of their resources were left in Spain, sold at liquidation prices.
 The Catholic Monarchs, Fernando and Isabel, wanted to keep maximum treasure for their own coffers.
 Curious about the Decree?
 See a copy of the document with the Spanish transcribed and an English translation.

-Djudeo-Espanyol or Ladino is the outsiders name for the language the Jewish population conserved when they were forced to leave Spain in 1492.
-This language is sometimes compared to Yiddish, in that it was preserved for centuries by a Jewish population exiled from their homes, but instead of German as its base, it used Spanish.
+Djudeo-Espanyol or Ladino are names for the language the Jewish population conserved when they were forced to leave Spain in 1492.
+This language is sometimes compared to Yiddish, in that it was preserved for centuries by a Jewish population exiled from their homes, but instead of German as its base, it uses Spanish.
 The people are called Sephardic, from the Hebrew word for Spain, Sepharad.
-The speakers call their language simply, Espanyol.
-It is Medieval Spanish with Hebrew, Turkish and Arabic words added to the mix.
+The speakers often call their language simply, Spanyol.
+It has similarities to the Medieval Spanish that the expulsed Jewish families took with them with Hebrew, Turkish and Arabic words added to the mix.

 200,000 Spanish Jews converted to Catholicism in 1492 and some 100,000 to 200,000 (estimates vary) left.
 Jewish backers had financed the Catholic Spanish King’s Reconquista of Southern Spain.
 However, in the name of Nation Building, Fernando and Isabel asked for unwavering Christian loyalty in the pursuit of; one language, one religion, one Spain.
 When the Hebrews left, these foolish heads of country lost medical practitioners, intellectuals, financiers, book printers, playwrights, and eliminated a culture that had been in Spain for over 1500 years.